DevExpress/testcafe/docs/articles/documentation/reference/test-api/selector/filter.md

 `filterFn`                       | Function | The predicate used to filter the elements.
 `dependencies`&#160;*(optional)* | Object   | Functions, variables, or objects passed to the `filterFn` function.

-The `filterFn` predicate is executed on the client.
+The `filterFn` predicate is executed on the client side.
 It takes the following parameters.

 Parameter | Description
 ------ | -----